MartinHvidberg/spamclam/README.md

 * Clone the repo
-* go to ../data/ and ajust the .conf files to match your desired rules
+* go to ../data/ and ajust the .conf files to match your desired rules have a look into the conf_backup for explanations
 * Call spamclam.py with your email credentials e.g. "mail.my_server.net my_name@my_server.net my_password simple"
   replace first three with your own info.